 What Is a Lanai?
-Here's Why You Need One

 In Hawaii, the lanai has long been associated with sitting back and enjoying life in communion with nature.
 As international architecture continues to reflect an array of global influences, many designers, architects, and design enthusiasts have fallen in love with the effortless charm of the contemporary lanai.
 In traditional Hawaiian culture, the lanai is most often utilized at the beginning and the end of the day, encouraging a sense of relaxation and peace with the natural world.

-Make the Most of the Lanai Trend
+How to Make the Most of Your Lanai

 - Start an outdoor garden.
 Especially suited to plants that thrive with partial sunlight, a lanai is easily transformed into a space for herbs, flowers, and more.
 Even if you only have enough room for a single table and chair in your lanai, consider making it feel as lush as possible to evoke a calming feel.
 Weir even suggests an "indoor water feature" for extra relaxation.

 - Create an outdoor meditation den.
 In keeping with the purpose of connecting to nature, add some candles and comfortable poufs to make your lanai the perfect meditation space.
 While you might want to have some comfortable floor pillows on hand to bring out with you when the weather is nice, you might consider outdoor options that are water-resistant.